Pop-punk: 1997–2004: Second mainstream wave

-Mainstream breakthrough of emo pop and neon pop-punk (2005–2009)
+2004–2010: Emo pop and neon pop-punk era

 As emo pop's merger of pop-punk emo coalesced, the record label Fueled by Ramen became a center of the movement, releasing platinum selling albums from bands like Fall Out Boy, Panic! at the Disco and Paramore.
 Fall Out Boy's 2005 song "Sugar, We're Goin Down" received heavy airplay, climbing to number eight on the U.S. Billboard Hot 100 music charts.
 Plain White T's was another Illinois emo pop band that received major mainstream success.
 Their album Every Second Counts (2006) went number 10 on the Billboard 200 charts and featured their number one single "Hey There Delilah".
 New Jersey band My Chemical Romance was one of the faces of emo pop during the 2000s.
-MCR's albums Three Cheers for Sweet Revenge (2004) and The Black Parade (2006) both sold more than 3 million copies in the US alone.
+MCR's albums Three Cheers for Sweet Revenge (2004) and The Black Parade (2006) each sold more than 3 million copies in the US alone.
 The latter of the albums debuted at number 2 on the Billboard 200 charts.
 The album's lead single "Welcome to the Black Parade" topped the US Alternative Songs chart and reached number 9 on the Billboard hot 100.
 Taking Back Sunday's third album Louder Now (2006) debuted at number 2 on the Billboard 200 charts.